Depp says wife-beating claim made him 'Quasimodo'

 JUSTIN TALLIS, AFP/File

-Depp countered that it was Heard who was chronically looking for a fight.
+Depp countered that it was Heard who was always looking for a fight.

-He said the he went to read in bed on the night of Heard's 30th birthday party because "I was trying to avoid another confrontation with Ms Heard about something that didn't go exactly as she wanted or had planned".
+He said he went to read in bed on the night of Heard's 30th birthday party because he was "trying to avoid another confrontation" with her.

-Depp turned up for the party two hours late because of a difficult business meeting about a financial dispute.

-But Wass said Depp was fuming because Heard had pointed out one of his character faults.
+But Wass said Depp was fuming after Heard had pointed out he was two hours late.

-"And the argument picked up pace and you picked up the bottle of champagne and you threw it at Ms Heard.
+"And you picked up the bottle of champagne and you threw it at Ms Heard.
 And it missed and the bottle hit the wall and it smashed," the lawyer said.

 "And that, I suggest, is how you express yourself when you are angry, you smash things," the lawyer said.